EmmaShedden/logm-standard-brownian-motion/README.md

 Brownian motion [[1](http://galton.uchicago.edu/~lalley/Courses/313/WienerProcess.pdf), [2](https://en.wikipedia.org/wiki/Brownian_motion)] is a mathematical model for a common physical process which occurs in both the natural world and man-made systems.
 Common examples include the diffusion of small particles in a liquid or gas (as studied by [Albert Einstein](https://www.aps.org/publications/apsnews/200502/history.cfm)) and the movement of certain economic indices (as studied by [Louis Bachelier](https://en.wikipedia.org/wiki/Louis_Bachelier)).
 Thus, the simulation of Brownian motions is useful to support understanding of the mathematical process and contribute to its wide-ranging applications.

 This repository contains:
-- Implementations of the Random Walk (Python, MATLAB) and Series Representation (MATLAB) simulation methods for standard Brownian motions.
+- Implementations of the Random Walk (Jupyter Notebook) and Series Representation (MATLAB) simulation methods for standard Brownian motions.
-- Implementations of useful algorithms which our simulations rely on for efficiency over naive approaches.
+- Implementations of useful algorithms (Python, MATLAB) which our simulations rely on for efficiency over naive approaches.
     - Tests of these implementations against standard library implementations in Scikit and Numpy.
     - These are for learning purposes; the standard library functions are used in our simulation code.